Michael (00:00)

 Robert (01:06)

 Boy, this could be a long episode.
 So I head up partnerships and alliances here at ipass.com, but I've been in the industry for maybe longer than I want to admit.
 I didn't have any of these gray hairs when we started.
-I helped to lead a digital agency for about a decade dealing with design, development, and digital marketing in the e-commerce space, brought brands like Swiskey and Invicta watches into e-commerce.
-Certainly worked with lots of organizations that you've never heard of.
-Some of my favorites are in the B2B space where they're behind the scenes in the supply chain.
+I helped lead a digital agency for about a decade, handling design, development, and digital marketing in the e-commerce space, and brought brands like Swiskey and Invicta watches into e-commerce.
+Certainly worked with many organizations you've never heard of.
+Some of my favorites are in the B2B space, where they're behind-the-scenes in the supply chain.
 And from there, I went to head partnerships at an integration platform and a web hosting firm.
 And I joined the team here about two and a half years ago to lead the charge in bringing ipass.com further into the market through relationships like the relationship that we have with Anchor Group.
 Really, my history with the company started in my agency days when they were more of a systems integrator.
 And they got tired of dealing with the same integration challenges with the available technology.
-And while I was off in the next chapters in my professional journey, they were creating what's now Ipass.com, a more modern next generation integration hub to really help propel businesses forward without a lot of the pain that they were used to seeing organizations experience.
+And while I was off in the next chapters of my professional journey, they were creating what's now Ipass.com, a next-generation integration hub to really help propel businesses forward without much of the pain organizations used to experience.

 Michael (02:43)